hepplerj/notebook/source/_includes/machinesvalley.md

----
-layout: page
-title: Machines in the Valley
-date: 2016-02-22 09:14:39
-permalink: /machines-valley-manuscript/
----

-* Table of Contents
-{:toc}

 >  This page is a running log of my thoughts on my dissertation and eventual book manuscript.
 Ideas here might
 >  be convoluted and change frequently as my research direction changes.
 >  Interpretations here are provisional and dependent on research in progress.